 All providers of SSA are required to register their tenancies with the RTB.
 The registration requirements are different for SSA compared to those in the private rented sector.
 SSA requirements state that each room in a unit must be registered.
 If a room is being rented, each room is considered as a tenancy/license.
 In other words, each individual room will be treated as a dwelling.

-Please note: There has been no change to the registration requirements by the amending legislation introduced on the 6 July 2022 (click here).
+Please note: There has been no change to the registration requirements by the amending legislation introduced on the 6 July 2022.

 How to Register a Student Specific Accommodation Tenancy

-IMPORTANT: the RTB online account portal and RTB1 paper form will not be available to register Student Specific Accommodation for the academic year 2021/2022.
+IMPORTANT: the RTB Online Account portal and RTB1 paper form will not be available to register Student Specific Accommodation for the academic year 2023/2024.

 Please note that all tenancies must be registered within one month of the tenancy start date.